mruiter/com.neo/README.md

 ## Change Log:

+### v 1.1.10
+**update:**
+NAS-AB01ZE - Add battery alarm and updated battery reporting
+NAS-DS01ZE - Add battery alarm and updated battery reporting
+NAS-PD01ZE - Add battery alarm and updated battery reporting
+NAS-WS01ZE - Add battery alarm and updated battery reporting
+NAS-WR01ZE - re-added custom capabilities due to delays on Homey v1.1.3

+**notes:**
+In order to make use of the battery alarm functionality, re-pair of device is required.
+Battery reporting should work after app / driver update

-### v 1.1.9 - You need homey firmware 1.1.3 or higher
+### v 1.1.9 - ~~You need homey firmware 1.1.3 or higher~~
 **add support:**
 NAS-SW01ZE - Touch Wall Switch Support Added
+**notes:**
-note: Untested because no hardware available yet Please contact me on slack @m-ruiter or mail to debug further if something is not working correct with this switch
+NAS-SW01ZE - Untested because no hardware available yet Please contact me on slack @m-ruiter or mail to debug further if something is not working correct with this switch

 **update:**
 NAS-AB01ZE - All settings added so the siren can also be used as doorbell speaker
 NAS-DS10ZE - All settings added
-NAS-WR01ZE - Removed custom capabilities as they are now part of the default Homey capabilities
+~~NAS-WR01ZE - Removed custom capabilities as they are now part of the default Homey capabilities~~

 ### v 1.1.8
 **add support:**